MartinKondor/PhiLang/README.md

 * Object = Abstract base object that every other object extends.
 * Number = In other languages it's int, float, double.
+* Boolean = true or false.
+* String = "" or ''.
+* List = Can contain any type, elements can be added and removed.
+* Array = Contains only one type, fixed size.

 ## Language syntax

 Phi is dynamically typed, all variables are mutable.
 It's got built in types for vectors, matrices, dictionaries, JSON, and strings.

-For more please read the `examples/README.md` file.
+For more, please read the `examples/README.md` file.

 ## License